Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 added Unitofwork and IUnitOfWork and modified ran into 2 errors that the UnitOfWork class you are trying to register with dependency injection do not implement the IUnitOfWork interface, also the IUnitOfWork was named wrong.

+2128
+created a category controller and modified it